kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

 * Run the external-provisioner sidecar with `--extra-create-metadata=true` cmdline option.
 The Helm chart sets this option true by default.
 * Run the CSI driver with `--k8s-tag-cluster-id=<ID of the Kubernetes cluster>` command line option.

-To make sure that the CSI driver has permission to Attach, Detach, and Delete volumes that were dynamically provisioned and tagged by the in-tree plugin prior to migration being turned on, the IAM policy has to grant permission to operate on volumes with tag `kubernetes.io/cluster/<ID of the Kubernetes cluster>": "owned"` like in [the example policy](./example-iam-policy.json#L85).

 **Warning**:
 * kubelet *must* be drained of all pods with mounted EBS volumes ***before*** changing its CSI migration feature flags.
 Failure to do this will cause deleted pods to get stuck in `Terminating`, requiring a forced delete which can cause filesystem corruption.
 See [#679](../../../issues/679) for more details.